 Freelancing software that helps you get paid faster.

-3 steps to improving how you ask for payment in an email
+How to ask for payment in an email (+ 5 email templates)

 Especially if you’re just starting out in your freelance career, understanding how to ask for payment in an email to a client can seem a little bit daunting.
 Dealing with the financial side of things may even seem totally unnatural to you, particularly if you’re used to being handed a monthly paycheck and going on your merry way, without ever having to ask to be paid.